dtc111111/vpgs-slam/README.md

 # Notes

-Our method is a plug-and-play approach that can be integrated with different GS-SLAM frameworks.
-We will maintain separate branches for different versions of the method.
-The current version supports MonoGS and Gaussian-SLAM.

 - [x] We have updated the `README.md` and are preparing to open-source our code！
 - [x] Code for main parts, including `optimizer`, `renderer`, `mapping modules`, `Voxelized Scene Representation`
 - [x] Installation setup